Sean Penn premieres love letter to Ukraine at Berlin fest

 The trained actor stresses in the film that the more quickly the war is ended, the less likely "Americans will have to fight" one day in a Russian war against NATO.

-Penn, who appears in almost every scene of the two-hour movie made for Vice Media, said he was okay with being called a "propagandist".
+Penn, who appears in almost every scene, said he was okay with being called a "propagandist".

 "We made a very unapologetically biased film because that was the true story we found," he said.

-Often self-deprecating on screen, the actor admits he was a naive "Pollyanna" before the war, never believing that Russia's Vladimir Putin would go through with a full-scale invasion.
+The actor admits he was a naive "Pollyanna" before the war, never believing that Russia's Vladimir Putin, whom he called a "creepy little bully", would go through with a full-scale invasion.

 As he heads to the front line in the Donbas region, he jokes when he is handed a knife that the Ukrainian people can now rest easy because "Sean Penn is armed", before brandishing two clenched fists at the camera.